-Why soldiers called this military chocolate bar ‘Hitler’s Secret Weapon’
+World War II soldiers called this military chocolate bar ‘Hitler’s Secret Weapon’

 When the U.S. Army quartermaster called on Hershey’s chocolate to create a chocolate bar designed especially for the military, it had very specific specifications.
-One of these might have seemed at odds with the way most people think about chocolate, but there are a lot of things about military service that defy common expectations
+One of these might have seemed at odds with the way most people think about chocolate, but there are a lot of things about military service that defy common expectations.

 Called the D-Ration, the chocolate bar was intended to be an emergency source of calories for American soldiers deployed overseas.
-So it had to be lightweight, high in calories, and able to withstand higher than normal temperatures when carried.
+So it had to be lightweight, high in calories, and able to withstand higher-than-normal temperatures when carried.

 Naturally, as an emergency ration, they couldn’t have troops breaking into these things when not in an emergency, so the last requirement was that it taste “just a little better than a boiled potato.”

 The resulting chocolate was so dense it wouldn’t melt enough to be poured, so the company had to use molds to form the bars.
 Quartermaster Capt.
-Paul Logan approved, so Hershey went about mass producing what would be known as Field Ration D.
+Paul Logan approved, so Hershey went about mass-producing what would be known as Field Ration D.

 cookies and cream military chocolate bar

+This cookie and cream bar sounds a lot better.
 This cookies and creme bar sounds a lot better.

 After the Japanese attack on Pearl Harbor, the company had to package the bars like any other field ration, protecting them from the effects of poisonous gas.
 They were stored in sealed cellophane, packaged in cardboard boxes, dipped in wax, and shipped in a wooden case boxed with steel nails.